Frank H. Field & Joe L. Franklin Award For Outstanding Achievement In Mass Spectrometry

-Costello received a bachelor's degree in chemistry from Emmanuel College in Boston in 1964.
-In 1970, she received a Ph.D. in organic chemistry from Georgetown University, where she worked with Charles F. Hammer on NMR and organic reaction mechanisms.
-She was a postdoctoral associate with Klaus Biemann at Massachusetts Institute of Technology from 1970 to 1973, and there she made the switch to MS. She continued as the associate director of MIT's mass spectrometry resource until 1994, when she became the founding director of the mass spectrometry resource at Boston University.
+Cotter received a B.S. in chemistry from the College of the Holy Cross, in Worcester, Mass., in 1965.
+He received an M.S. in 1971 and a Ph.D. in 1972 in physical chemistry from Johns Hopkins, where he worked with Walter S. Koski.

-She has served in many scientific societies, including as a councilor of ACS, as president of the American Society for Mass Spectrometry, and as senior vice president and currently president-elect of the Human Proteome Organization (HUPO).
-She received the 2004 Henry A. Hill Award from the ACS Northeastern Section, the 2008 Discovery Award in Proteomics Sciences from HUPO, and the 2009 Thomson Medal from the International Mass Spectrometry Foundation.
+He did brief stints at Towson University, in Maryland, and Gettysburg College, in Pennsylvania, before returning to Johns Hopkins School of Medicine as a faculty research associate in 1978.
+In 1981, he became assistant professor of pharmacology and experimental therapeutics.
+He was promoted to associate professor of pharmacology and molecular sciences in 1986 and to full professor in 1992.
+In 1994, he received a second appointment as professor of biophysics and biophysical chemistry.
+He has been director of the Middle Atlantic Mass Spectrometry Laboratory since 1987.

-Costello will present the award address before the Division of Analytical Chemistry at the fall ACS national meeting in Boston.
+Cotter will present the award address before the Division of Analytical Chemistry during the fall ACS national meeting.

 Join the conversation